mikehaertel/minrx/README.md

 set and character encoding.

-In order to fully support international locales, the core algorithms of MinRX operate on Unicode code points.
-MinRX uses the C standard multibyte-to-wide conversion functions to to transform input to its internal representation.
-Right now MinRX processes every input character through `mbrtowc()`, which is typically slow.
-As development progresses MinRX will add fast(er) paths for the cases where the input is encoded in a 1-byte character set, or where the input is known to be encoded in UTF-8.
+In order to fully support international locales, the core algorithms of MinRX operate on 32-bit wide characters, loosely assumed to contain Unicode code points.
+In UTF-8 `LC_CTYPE` locales, MinRX uses its own custom code to convert the input to 32-bit codepoint values.
+In non-UTF-8 locales, MinRX uses the C99 `mbrtowc()` function to transform input to its internal representation.
+It is implementation-dependent whether `mbrtowc()` translates to Unicode code points (under GNU `libc` it does).
+MinRX also has an option to force the use of native encoding in 1-byte `LC_CTYPE` locales.

 MinRX is a non-backtracking matcher: it makes a single forward scan through the search text, one character at a time, and considers all